huttered40/capital/README.md

 # CAPITAL
 **C**ommunication-**A**voiding **P**arallelism-**I**ncreasing ma**T**rix f**A**ctorization **L**ibrary

-We merge the **CANDMC** library with new algorithms for Cholesky factorization and QR factorization.
+We merge the **CANDMC** library with new algorithms for Cholesky factorization and QR factorization of dense matrices.

 Optimized parallel schedules for:
-* Cholesky
+* Cholesky factorization
-* QR
+* QR factorization
 * Eigen-decomposition

 Highlights include: